• Head Office: Australia, +61 2 9687 3323

 • Face to Face, Online and Self Study* Total of 20 hours per week.

-• * self-study to revise and reinforce areas of knowledge, assessment research and assessment preparation and completion.
+• Self-study to revise and reinforce areas of knowledge, assessment research and assessment preparation and completion-Approximately 10 hours per week

 The Certificate III in Early Childhood Education and Care reflects the role of workers in a range of early childhood education settings who work within the requirements of the Education and Care Services National Regulations and the National Quality Standard.
 They support the implementation of an approved learning framework, and support children’s wellbeing, learning and development.
 Depending on the setting, educators may work under direct supervision or autonomously.